-How to See EXIF and Camera Data Across Open Photoshop Files
+See Camera and EXIF Data Across Open Photoshop Files

-Why EXIF and Camera Data Matter in a Multi-File Session
+Why EXIF and Camera Data Matter With Many Files Open

-Editorial and campaign work may mix shots from different cameras or assistants.
-E-commerce batches should usually align on resolution and color, and sometimes on capture settings when files are normalized together.
-If one PSD was saved from a JPEG with stripped metadata and another still carries full EXIF, downstream color or crop assumptions can drift.
-Spotting those mismatches early saves rework.
-The useful fields are often the same ones you would read in a metadata panel: camera model, lens, focal length, aperture, shutter speed, ISO, and creation date, alongside document properties such as dimensions and color profile.
+Editorial and campaign work may mix bodies or assistants.
+E-commerce batches should align on resolution and color, and sometimes on capture settings when files are normalized together.
+If one PSD lost metadata and another did not, color or crop assumptions can drift.
+The fields you care about are usually the same ones in File Info: camera model, lens, focal length, aperture, shutter speed, ISO, and dates, next to document properties like dimensions and profile.

 Checking Metadata One File at a Time

-File Info in Photoshop answers almost any question about the active document.
-The limitation is workflow speed.
+File Info answers almost anything about the active document.
 With twenty images open, opening File Info twenty times breaks rhythm.
-You also lose side by side comparison unless you write notes.
-Thumbnail strips help you recognize images but rarely show ISO or lens name.
-What helps is a list where each row is a document and columns or labels carry the technical summary, so your eyes move down the set instead of in and out of dialogs.
+Thumbnail strips help you recognize images but rarely show ISO or lens.
+A table or list with one row per document and the fields you need keeps your eyes moving down the set.

 See EXIF and Camera Data in the Document Panel

-With the plugin, important document and capture fields appear alongside thumbnails or in list style layouts, depending on how you configure the view.
-You can read name, dimensions, resolution, color mode, bit depth, color profile, create date, camera, lens, focal length, aperture, shutter speed, and ISO without activating every file.
-That is the practical meaning of seeing EXIF and camera data across open Photoshop files: one place, many documents, no repeated digging through menus.
+DocManager Pro lists important document and capture fields next to thumbnails or in list-style layouts, depending on your settings.
+You can read name, dimensions, resolution, color mode, bit depth, profile, create date, camera, lens, focal length, aperture, shutter speed, and ISO without activating every file.
+That is what “across open Photoshop files” means in practice: one place, many documents, no repeated menu diving.

 DocManager Pro shows dimensions, resolution, color mode, bit depth, and capture metadata for open PSDs in one panel.
 Details are on the homepage.